solarwinds/swisnap-cookbook/README.md

 ```
 ['swisnap']['swisnap_global_tags']
 ```
-Tags that will be applied to collected metrics across tasks.
+Tags that will be applied to collected metrics across all tasks.
+They should be set as Hash (key => value) format.
 ```
 ['swisnap']['swisnap_restapi_enable']
 ['swisnap']['swisnap_restapi_rest_auth']